Book Review: Stoicism and the Art of Happiness

 Final thoughts

 As someone who enjoys reading books by Donald Robertson, this one didn’t fail.
-The reader can spot the background of the author and this gives extra weight to the fact that Stoicism is still relevant.
-It is a good introduction but might be a bit heavy at certain parts for someone at the beginning of their Stoic journey.
+The reader can spot the background of the author, and this gives extra weight to the fact that Stoicism is still relevant.
+It is a good introduction, but it might be a bit heavy in certain parts for someone at the beginning of their Stoic journey.
 Those who are further down the path might find it lacking in certain areas.
 But in general, this is an excellent reminder of what Stoicism is and how it should be practiced.

 To add this book to your library, you can use this affiliate link to support the work that we do: https://amzn.to/3vVpzuV.
 If you want to read other book reviews, you can find them here.